 Led a research project into best practices across first-tier American and Asian cities to inform Mayor’s office on micro-unit legislation, aimed at encouraging reduction in the minimum unit size and allowing for significant reduction of parking for micro unit residences within proximity of transit stations in Miami’s urban core.

-City of El Portal Zoning Code
+Village of El Portal Zoning Code

 Served as special counsel to Planning Director and Village Manager in review and code compatibility during preparation of new zoning code for the Village of El Portal adopted in April 2017.